jaypmorgan/cern-root-mode/README.md

 ## Installation & Configuration

-The package is not on MELPA, so you can either clone the repository and manually load the file in Emacs, or use something like use-package/straight.
+You can install the package from [melpa](https://melpa.org/#/cern-root-mode), or use straight.el and download the package directly from this github repository.
 Here is one example of installing/configuring the package with straight.el:

 ```lisp
 (use-package cern-root-mode